TransitApp/transit/gtfs/spec/en/reference.md

 #### Linked trips

-The following applies to `transfer_type` 4 and 5 that are linking trips together with or without in-seats transfers.
+The following applies to `transfer_type=4` and `=5`, which are used to link trips together, with or without in-seats transfers.

-Using this transfer type REQUIRES that the two trips linked are operated by the same vehicle.
+The trips linked together MUST be operated by the same vehicle.
+The vehicle MAY be coupled to, or uncoupled from, other vehicles.

-Additionally, the last stop of `from_trip_id` SHOULD be geographically close to the first stop `to_trip_id` and the last arrival time of `from_trip_id` SHOULD be prior but close to the first departure time of `to_trip_id`.
+The last stop of `from_trip_id` SHOULD be geographically close to the first stop of `to_trip_id`, and the last arrival time of `from_trip_id` SHOULD be prior but close to the first departure time of `to_trip_id`.
 The last arrival time of `from_trip_id` MAY be later than the first departure time of `to_trip_id` in case the `to_trip_id` trip is occurring the subsequent service day.

-Trip can be linked 1 to 1 in the regular case when a bus continues from one line to an other or other simple continuations.
-However, trips can also be linked n to n in more complex cases.
-For example, two trains trips can merge in a single trips that continues into a single trains as shown below.
-As shown in the diagram below, Trip A and B could meet in a common station and depart together at the same time creating Trip C. The transfers in this case would be from trip A to C and B to C.
+Trips MAY be linked 1-to-1 in the regular case, but MAY also be linked 1-to-n, n-to-1, or n-to-n to represent more complex trip continuations.
+For example, two train trips (trip A and trip B in the diagram below) can merge into a single train trip (trip C) after a vehicle coupling operation at a common station:

+- In a 1-to-n continuation, the `trips.service_id` for each `to_trip_id` MUST be identical.
+- In an n-to-1 continuation, the `trips.service_id` for each `from_trip_id` MUST be identical.
+- n-to-n continuations must respect both constraints.
+- Trips may be linked together as part of multiple distinct continuations, provided that the `trip.service_id` MUST NOT overlap on any day of service.

 <pre>
 Trip A